dev-pods/ai-in-actions/.github/steps/1-step.md

    > ❗ **Caution:** Copy the contents as provided, as this exact workflow name (`Ask AI`) is required to progress to next steps of this exercise.

-1. Now we'll create a job that uses the AI inference action.
+1. Now we'll add a job that uses the AI inference action.

-   In this simple scenario, we'll ask the AI a philosophical question and display the response in the workflow summary:
+   In this simple scenario, we'll ask the AI a simple hardcoded question and display the response in the workflow summary:

    ```yaml
    jobs: